sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 .:: CURRENT BUGS: Fun function does not stay with its 1 victim.
 If you hilight a different victim while on fun or select multiple then it will go to them.

-.:: CURRENT UDPATE IN PROGRESS: Attempting to make fun function work properly. (each window effects 1 victim only)
+.:: CURRENT UDPATE IN PROGRESS: Attempting to make fun function work properly.
+(It should do: multiple windows allowed and each works on 1 victim only)

 ![Screenshot](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshot_.PNG?raw=true)